-This is the first link to the circuit of rooms making up the King's State Apartments.
+The King's Staircase is the first link to the circuit of rooms making up the King's State Apartments.
 All the great and good of Georgian London would have climbed up these stairs to visit the king.

-This room contains the nearest thing to a throne that you'll see at Kensington today - a gilded armchair that belonged to George II's son, Frederick.
+The Presence Chamber contains the nearest thing to a throne that you'll see at Kensington today - a gilded armchair that belonged to George II's son, Frederick.

-This space is the climax of the whole suite of rooms where courtiers would have come in search of power and patronage.
+The King's Drawing Room is the climax of the whole suite of rooms where courtiers would have come in search of power and patronage.

 In The King's Gallery, William III played soldiers with his little nephew and it was here that the King caught the chill that led to his death in 1702.